 Contiguous with Auckengill, but historically distinct, was Nybster, half a mile down the road.

-Many local place names end in ‘-bster’, which is a contraction of a Norse worse bólstaðr, indicating a farmstead.
+Many local place names end in ‘-bster’, which is a contraction of a Norse word, bólstaðr, indicating a farmstead.

 St Clare Hall